 Now whenever I go back to Canada, doesn’t matter who I am staying with, I must have a toasted cinnamon raisin bagel with butter and peanut butter every single morning.
 Can you tell I can’t find bagels in Italy?

-Bread has become the new “in” thing to bake since this whole crappy situation started.
-But I must say it makes me extremely happy to hear that.
+Bread was the new “in” thing back in 2020.
+But I must say it made me extremely happy to hear that.
 For me there is nothing like making and baking your own Homemade Bread.
 I have said it before and I will say it again, bread making isn’t difficult, it just needs time.
 And most of that time is spent waiting.

 And what better way to start, then with these Homemade Bagels, they are delicious.
 These are a two day bagel, which means, the dough has to rest in the refrigerator for 12-18 hours.